takumishibaike/takumishibaike.github.io/_pages/research.md

 My research focuses on the role of nongovernmental organizations (NGOs) in global governance.
 I am especially interested in the role of small NGOs in global environmental governance.
 Please feel free to contact me if you have any questions or comments on my work.

+## Book

+*Who tells your story?
+Women and indigenous peoples advocacy at the UNFCCC* Under contract with Cambridge University Press, Elements in Organizational Response to Climate Change. (with Bi Zhao).

 ## Referred Publications

 2023\.
 "The power of specialization: NGO advocacy in global conservation governance." *International Studies Quarterly, 67*(2): sqad023. [doi.org/10.1177/08997640221085731](https://doi.org/10.1093/isq/sqad023){:target="_blank"}.